Knolo

 Even

-Native document / knowledge storage
+Native document and knowledge storage

 Knolo wins

-One-shot artifact production (slides, sites, reports)
+Polished one-shot artifact production (slides, sites)

 Manus wins